Doug Yeabsley: Cricket career

 A left-arm medium pace bowler and a left-handed tail end batsman, Yeabsley made his debut for Devon "in 1959, aged 17, while still at Exeter School, and continued for 31 seasons, a tribute to his durability and skill".

 Yeabsley made four appearances in first-class cricket and 41 in List A matches.
 His first-class appearances were all made for the Minor Counties representative team against touring international opposition.
 His best bowling return was achieved against the 1974 Pakistan touring team, taking 3–45 including the wickets of Mushtaq Mohammad, Wasim Bari and Wasim Raja—all Test players.

-Yeabsley's last List A appearance, was versus Worcestershire in the 1987 NatWest Trophy, when he was 45.
+Yeabsley's last List A appearance was against Worcestershire in the 1987 NatWest Trophy, when he was 45.
 Ian Botham and Graeme Hick both made hundreds.
 Worcestershire scored their 404 runs at a rate of nearly seven runs per over.
-Yeabsley's 12 overs cost just 50 runs; the other four bowlers conceded 79–97 runs off the same number of overs.
+Yeabsley's 12 overs cost just 50 runs; the other four bowlers conceded between 79 and 97 runs off the same number of overs.

-Yeabsley has been described as "undoubtedly England's best amateur bowler of the Seventies, bowling left-arm fast medium."
+Yeabsley has been described as "undoubtedly England's best amateur bowler of the seventies, bowling left-arm fast medium."

 Family and teaching career

-Yeabsley's two sons, Michael and Richard both played first-class cricket, the latter in particular with some success.
+Yeabsley's two sons, Michael and Richard, both played first-class cricket, the latter in particular with some success.
 Both were educated at Haberdashers' Aske's Boys School, where Doug taught chemistry from 1964 and coached the school first XI and rugby first XV.